AFRICAN DIASPORA ON THE INTERNET

 - "The Harlem Renaissance, 1919-1937," by Paul P. Reuben (2008).
 Chapter 9 from "PAL: Perspectives in American Literature -- A Research and Reference Guide."
 (Dept. of English, California State University Stanislaus, Turlock, California)

-- Harriet Tubman Institute for Research on the Global Migrations of African Peoples (Department of History, York University, Toronto, Canada)
+- Harriet Tubman Institute for Research on Africa and its Diasporas (Department of History, York University, Toronto, Canada)

 - Harvard University: Department of African and African American Studies -and- W.E.B.
 DuBois Institute for African and African American Research (Cambridge, Massachusetts)